List of Kakao M labels: Collabodadi Label

 Collabodadi Label was also an in-house label of LOEN Entertainment (now Kakao M), founded in September 2013.
 It was led by Shinsadong Tiger.
 Prior to being chosen to lead the label, he produced the K-pop hits "Bo Peep Bo Peep" (T-ara), "Hot Issue" (4Minute), "U&I" (Ailee) and more.

 The name Collabodadi (콜라보따리) is a portmanteau of 콜라보 (collabo - collaboration) and 보따리 (boddari - package).

 In September 2015, the label's artists Fiestar and Zia were moved back to LOEN Tree (now known as Fave Entertainment).

 WS Entertainment

 WS Entertainment was a joint venture between Warner Music Korea, SK-KTB Music Investment Fund, and Seoul Records (now LOEN Entertainment).
 It was founded in 2006 and currently led by Philip Oh.
 The initial WS stands for Warner Music and SK Telecom.

 E&T Story Entertainment

 E&T Story Entertainment was founded on December 26, 2017, by Kakao M (formerly LOEN Entertainment) as a one-person agency of actress Kim So-hyun and led by Park Chan-woo.
-As January 2018, Play M Entertainment was acquisition 60% of E&T Story Entertainment shares.
+As January 2018, Play M Entertainment acquired 60% of E&T Story Entertainment shares.